Geelong Cup Tips, Betting, Odds, Horses & More 2025

 We thought we should create a specific page for the Geelong Cup for a couple of reasons.
 Firstly, there is a mammoth $500K in prize money on offer, which is on a similar level to some of the Group 1 races on the calendar.
 Secondly, it is known as one of the ideal lead-up races to the Melbourne Cup.

 We all know the Melbourne Cup is the biggest race on the calendar and it takes place at Flemington Racecourse each year, which is one of the top tracks in the country.
-While a win in the Geelong Cup doesn’t mean the runner automatically qualifies for the Melbourne Cup, the win usually sees the runner earn the necessary weight penalty to gain entry.
+While a win in the Geelong Cup doesn’t guarantee the runner will head to the Melbourne Cup, it certainly increases their chances.

 Melbourne Cup form analysts also look closely at the Geelong Cup, as it is considered the key lead-up race.
 The Geelong Cup has been running 13 days before the Melbourne Cup since 1947 and is known as “Geelong Cup Day”, where those in the City of Geelong enjoy a public holiday!